 - Has anything happened – like a bereavement, a health scare, birthday, relationship difficulty, job loss – that makes you re-assess where you are at in your life?

-Some of this may only manifest itself as a sense of unhappiness, lack of fulfillment and purpose, of loneliness, anxiety and feeling down or depressed.
+Some of this may only manifest itself as a sense of unhappiness, lack of fulfilment and purpose, of loneliness, anxiety and feeling down or depressed.
 Not knowing what to do for the best and feeling indecisive can make the whole thing a lot worse and sometimes unbearable.

 Is there another way of looking at your dilemma with change?